What is your philosophy of ministry for Summer Festival Camp?

 We allow them, unless the group leader wants to take them away.
-We also don’t allow them to be a distraction, so we will help students discount the importance during the week.
-And sometimes we even do cool thing to leverage the technology for good.
+We also don’t allow them to be a distraction, so we will help students discounnect from what is going on online to focus on the importance during the week.

 What is your code of conduct?

 We’re not big on overcomplicating camp with unnecessary rules.
 We try and keep it simple: 1.
 Be where you are supposed to be on time.
-2. Stay out of the opposite gender’s dorm.
+2. Only be in the dorm you were assigned.
 3. Be respectful.
 4. Don’t be dumb.
-For the full code of conduct Check it out here.
+For the full code of conduct, Check it out here.

 What kind of training does your staff get?

 First, everyone must pass a national background check.
 Second, everyone receives training on sexual abuse prevention.
 Third, everyone is taught the basic camp philosophy of ministry and lastly everyone is trained on how to specifically succeed at their job during the week.
 For our leadership position we strongly look for people who have outside professional experience working with teenagers and other elements related to camp to ensure our camp leadership team is very experienced in the areas that they serve.